 Active Directory (AD) is the place on the network where all of the user permissions are stored.
 For those end users out there who are not overly tech savvy, think of it like this.
 Every day you come to the office, boot up your computer, and enter a user name and password.
 When it opens to your home screen, you can see your email and your desktop, and the files you need to do your job.

 Now think about how many people work at your company.
 Every person that comes to work has their own user name and password, so that when they log on to their computer they see their emails and desktops and files.
 In order to make sure that each person sees their emails and no one else’s, all of those user names and passwords need to be kept somewhere.
-AD is often where they are kept.
+Active Directory is the common solution.
 And it automatically checks to make sure that the user name and password match, and the information the user (that’s you) sees is their own.
 Put in the wrong info, and it won’t let you in.

 When AD Goes Wrong